 The latest version of SHaRED has new features aimed at making data publishing as easy as possible for researchers:

-- Compliant to ISO 19115-3 metadata standards to improve Interoperability;
+- be compliant to ISO 19115-3 metadata standards to improve Interoperability;

-- Log in using your Australian Access Federation (AAF) or Google ID;
+- log in using the Australian Access Federation (AAF) single sign on or Google ID;

 Quick and easy, but secure